Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 constant, but, for practical purposes, only one key parameter could be taken into account:

-  -
-    **Power per 1 litre (1000 cm<sup>3</sup>)** - the power produced by
+  - **Power per 1 litre (1000 cm<sup>3</sup>)** - the power produced by
     a given type of engine per every 1000 cc of its size.
-This is the meaning behind the number in an engine's description. **For the game mechanic purposes, the value of the engine power is doubled when an engine is installed on a modular vehicle.</b>
+This is the meaning behind the number in an engine's description. **For the game mechanic purposes, the value of the engine power is doubled when an engine is installed on a modular vehicle.**

 The power affects how many pieces of machinery could be powered by an engine if used as a generator, or, if used as a vehicle engine, the maximum weight it could carry.

 <b>Engine as a generator</b>

 To supply various devices with electricity, the engine has to be connected to them with wires (cables).
-See the
-<b>[Wiring](#Wiring "wikilink")** section for more details.
+See the **[Wiring](#Wiring "wikilink")** section for more details.

 #### Construction